 Momoko Kôchi, Takashi Shimura, and Akihiko Hirata Godzilla 1954 images: Toho Film.

-“Godzilla 1954 (Gojira) Movie Review: One of Cinema’s Greatest Monsters Ever” last updated in June 2021.
+“Godzilla 1954 (Gojira): One of Cinema’s Greatest + Most Influential Monsters” last updated in September 2021.